 Grease or use a non-stick spray on a Springform or 9-inch round cake pan.
 Set aside.

 Sift together the flour (setting aside 2 Tablespoons), baking soda and salt.
 Set aside.

 Cream together the butter and sugar until smooth.
-It takes about 8 minutes or so.
 Beat in the Ricotta cheese for about a minute.

 Beat in the egg yolks one at a time.
 Add the 2 tablespoons flour, lemon zest and juice.
 Mix just until combined.